SEAT Arona Review

 With the adjustable floor raised, you can fold the back seats to create a flat 1,280-litre load bay.
 It’s roomier than the likes of the Kia Stonic and Hyundai Kona and almost as spacious as the VW T-Cross’ boot, so there’s enough space to carry a bike with both its wheels attached.

 All SEAT Aronas come with some tether points to secure large luggage and a selection of small storage trays and elasticated straps to help stop your shopping rolling around in the boot.

-You can get the SEAT Arona with two petrol and two diesel engines and with either a manual or automatic gearbox.
+You can get the SEAT Arona with three petrol and with either a manual or automatic gearbox.

 The 115hp 1.0-litre petrol engine is the one to go for if you do a mix of city and motorway journeys.
 It’s nippy enough to keep up with fast-moving traffic and doesn’t drone too loudly when you’re cruising along.
-SEAT claims it’ll return 57mpg, but you can expect to see a figure closer to 47mpg in real-world conditions.
+SEAT claims it’ll return 47mpg, but you can expect to see a figure closer to 42mpg in real-world conditions.

-There’s also a 95hp 1.0-litre model, but it’s only worth considering if you rarely venture out of town, but it feels more sluggish than the 115hp version and only comes with a five-speed gearbox instead of the more powerful model’s six-speed unit.
+There’s also a 95hp 1.0-litre model, but it’s only worth considering if you rarely venture out of town; it feels more sluggish than the 115hp version and only comes with a five-speed gearbox instead of the more powerful model’s six-speed unit.
 As a result, it’s a bit noisier at speed and doesn’t feel quite as nippy.

 Unlike some small SUVs, you can’t get the SEAT Arona with four-wheel drive.
 Don’t let this put you off, however – it makes no difference to how the SEAT feels to drive and its raised ride height means you can confidently tackling rough tracks without scraping the underside of the car.